Where and when

 In defense of art: intellectuals and artistic heritage during the Second World War

-What happens to art pieces during a conflict?
-What role do artists and intellectuals have?
-Though the protection of the historical and artistic patrimony during World War II has turned into a subject of growing interest, the contribution of the civil society in defending monuments and works is less known.
-In the month celebrating many anniversaries linked to the Tuscan rebellious movements – remembering the commitment of some of the protagonists of the Italian culture in the twentieth century – among which Giovanni Poggi, Ugo Procacci, Cesare Fasola and Carlo Ludovico Ragghianti – offers the chance to retrace the struggle against raids and war devastation.
-An occasion to remember, using Roberto Longhi’s words, “which and how many values had to be protected”.
+What is the fate of works during a conflict?
+What is the role of artists and intellectuals?
+Although the protection of the historical and artistic heritage in the years of the Second World War has become a topic of increasing interest, less known is the contribution of civil society in defense of monuments and mobile works.
+In the month of numerous anniversaries linked to the Resistance in Tuscany, a reflection on the commitment of some protagonists of the Italian culture of the twentieth century – including Giovanni Poggi, Ugo Procacci, Cesare Fasola and Carlo Ludovico Ragghianti – offers the opportunity to retrace the events of the fight against raids and war destruction.
+An opportunity to remember, echoing the words of Roberto Longhi, “what and how many values it was a matter of protecting”.